Did you want to stay in bed today, or was it simply you got up?

 During quarantine life, I even went so far as to make this video of me making the bed.
-When I was a kid, my mom taught my sister and me a particular method of bed making, which I do in this video and still do each morning.
+When I was a kid, my mom taught my sister and me a particular bed-making method, which I do in this video and still do each morning.
 I hope you enjoy the lighthearted silliness of the video and perhaps make the bed this way and see if it puts a spring in your step.

 If you permit yourself to stay in bed, then stay in bed, guilt-free.
 Set some parameters for yourself, lay back, relax, go back to sleep, read, listen to music, write in a journal, snuggle up with your partner, or whatever your heart desires.

 Rid yourself of the guilt and enjoy the time in bed.
 One thing is for sure.
 Time is something we have right now.